What is meibomianitis?

 - eye makeup

-The symptoms of meibomianitis can be very uncomfortable and may include the following:
+The symptoms of meibomianitis can be very uncomfortable and may include:

 - watery eyes

 - redness and swelling of the eyelids